larryhernandez/Color_Map_Of_High_School_Graduation_Rates_By_US_State/README.md

 ### Data Processing
   The ACGR data were cleaned and transformed for analysis.
-After loading into R, the data were represented as factor variables rather than as numerical variables (for graduation rates) or character strings (for names of states).
-User-defined functions were then utilized to transform these factors into the appropriate variable type (numeric or character strings) so that the data set could be analyzed.
-Numerical ranks were assigned to the ACGR values in each student group (i.e., Economically Disadvantaged, Black, American Indian, etc).
-That is, within each student group each reported ACGR value was numerically ranked from 1 to 51 (ie. 50 states + the District of Columbia) so that the state with the highest reported ACGR was given the rank of 1.
-All ties were broken based on the order that the values were examined, so it possible that two or more states could have the same ACGR value but slightly different rank (i.e. Three states with ACGR of 89.0% could be ranked as 3,4,5).
+After loading into R, the data were represented as factor variables.
+User-defined functions were then utilized to transform these factors into the appropriate variable type (numeric variables for graduation rates or character strings for state names) so that the data set could be analyzed.
+Numerical ranks were assigned to the ACGR values in each student group analyzed.
+That is, within each student group each reported ACGR value was numerically ranked from 1 to 51 (i.e. 50 states + the District of Columbia) so that the state with the highest reported ACGR was given the rank of 1.
+All ties were broken based on the order that the values were examined, so it possible that two or more states could have the same ACGR value but slightly different rank.
+For example, three states with ACGR of 89.0% could be ranked as 3,4,5.
 The R code that was developed to complete this work is freely available for others to use.
 A web link to the source code is included in Appendex B.

 ### Interactive Visualization